The Hidden Subconscious Beliefs Quietly Shaping Your Life

 People Always Leave

-Abandonment fear, emotional guarding, clinginess, avoidance, jealousy, and distancing yourself first.
+Abandonment fear, emotional guarding, clinginess, avoidance, jealousy, and distancing yourself before others can leave.

 People Cannot Be Trusted

-Suspicion, emotional walls, difficulty relaxing around people & constantly scanning for hidden motives.
+Suspicion, emotional walls, difficulty relaxing around people, and constantly scanning for hidden motives.

 Love Must Be Earned

-Overgiving, caretaking, emotional overfunctioning, and becoming useful to feel secure.
+Overgiving, caretaking, emotional overfunctioning, and becoming useful to feel emotionally secure.

 Conflict Means Rejection

-Fear of conflict, emotional suppression, and resentment leaking out sideways later.
+Avoiding difficult conversations, emotional suppression, and resentment quietly leaking out later.

 The fixer pattern.
-Carrying emotional responsibility for everybody around you while neglecting yourself.
+Carrying everybody emotionally while quietly neglecting yourself in the process.

-Hyper independence, distrust, emotional isolation, and difficulty receiving support.
+Hyper independence, distrust, emotional isolation, and difficulty receiving support from other people consistently.

 Success Will Cost Me Love